tildearrow/furnace/doc/4-instrument/fm-esfm.md

 each operator has a Fixed Frequency mode. once enabled, the operator runs at the specified frequency regardless of the note.

+when the fixed frequency mode is enabled, the Tune and Fine Detune sliders will be replaced by **Block (Blk)** and **FreqNum (F)** spinboxes, which allow you to input a raw frequency value into the operator. the actual frequency is determined by the formula: `FreqNum*(2^Block)`

+in other words, FreqNum defines the base frequency, while Block determines the scaling factor in octaves.

 ## macros

 these macros allow you to control several parameters of FM on each tick.